sreejithliterally/carestackinternproject/README.md

 This project is built using react js.
 The UI of Login, register, home and profile has only been finished.
 I was not able to create restapi part due to some time issues.
-Blockers: Internal exams and mini porject
+Blockers: Sibling's wedding, Internal exams and mini porject